dwb/dwb.github.com/koenigsrufen.md

 ## Announcements and Doubling

 Now the announcements and/or doublings start.
+Announcements are feats that you are betting that you or your partner (if any) will be able to accomplish in the game, and doublings double the game point value of the game or an opponent's previous announcement.
+Except that only a member of declarer's side may announce King Ultimo, either side may make any announcement, and all players on the same side gain or lose equally, whoever actually made the announcement.

+All the announcements apart from 45 also have a game point value when attempted, but not announced in this phase.
+Apart from 45 and Valat, this includes attempting but failing to make a feat -- such as losing the last trick having played the Pagat.

 In Bettel, Piccolo, Bettel Ouvert and Piccolo Ouvert, there are no announceable feats available to any player and so forehand must pass.
-In Sechserdreier, announceable feats are available to all players except forehand.
+In Sechserdreier, announceable feats are available to all players except forehand, and so again forehand must pass.
 Any feats that forehand makes (or fails at) in Sechserdreier are scored at the unannounced rate.

 Otherwise, forehand starts by calling zero or more announcements or doublings (as in the table below), and then "pass" to signal they are not calling any more.
 Defenders (opponents of the declarer) must prefix any announcements they make with "defensive".

 The game and any announced feats are scored separately -- even in Besser Rufer -- and so can be doubled separately by any successive opponent by announcing "kontra the [game or feat]".
 This doubles the amount of points the game or feat is worth -- both to win or lose by.
-The declarer or announcer of the feat then has the option to re-kontra, quadroupling the points value.
+The declarer or announcer of the feat then has the option to rekontra, quadroupling the points value.
 Finally, the opponent can then sub-kontra if they wish, briging the game or feat to eight times its normal value.

-A defender announcing 45 or Valat must first kontra or subkontra the game, and if declarer or their partner announces 45 after a kontra then they must first re-contra.
+A defender announcing 45 or Valat must first kontra or subkontra the game, and if declarer or their partner announces 45 after a kontra then they must first rekontra.

 It is legal for someone to bid Besser Rufer when they don't hold a bird, hoping they find one in the talon.
 If they don't, they still must announce one even though they cannot make it.
 Similarly, declarer can announce King Ultimo for their partner's king, hoping that they make it.